 - B All courses-The swimmers shall line up in the water facing the starting end with both hands placed on the gutter or on the backstroke starting grips.
 Standing in or on the gutter, placing the toes above the lip of the gutter, or bending the toes over the lip of the gutter before or after the start is prohibited.
-When using a backstroke ledge at the start, at least one toe of each foot must be in contact with the end wall or face of the touchpad.
+When using a backstroke ledge at the start, the toes of both feet must be in contact with the end wall or face of the touchpad.
 Bending the toes over the top of the touchpad is prohibited. - 101.1.3 Starter-See article 103.8 for starter equipment, preparation, optional instructions, start commands, false starts, warning signal, and deliberate delay or misconduct.